-One of the biggest differences is that the Phantom 4 RTK was built with professionals in mind, thanks to its high-precision mapping capability.
+One of the biggest differences is that the Phantom 4 RTK SE was built with professionals in mind, thanks to its high-precision mapping capability.
 Previous models, such as the Phantom 4 Pro, were created for professional and amateur photographers.

-At the camera level, the Phantom 4 RTK has improved mapping capabilities, thanks to a new lens distortion recording process.
-The new changes made the Phantom 4 RTK remote control more versatile and feature-rich.
+At the camera level, the Phantom 4 RTK SE has improved mapping capabilities, thanks to a new lens distortion recording process.
+The new changes made the Phantom 4 RTK SE remote control more versatile and feature-rich.
 The remote control has a micro SD card slot and a built-in speaker, it can also be used to connect to the Internet via a 4G dongle.

 A new application called GSRTK offers control with two planning modes: data collection (photography) and landmark flights;